Ulcerative Colitis Background

 Stool Test (Calprotectin)

-Tests for Calprotectin, an inflammatory marker in the stool, as well as occult blood.
-It has a high concordance rate with endoscopy.
+Tests for Calprotectin, an inflammatory marker in the stool, and occult blood.
+It has a high correlation with endoscopic results.

 Blood and Imaging Tests